 - All Kindergarten students who perform at a noticeably higher level of accomplishment relative to age peers are assessed for the GAP in the spring.
 Students are assessed in the area of overall intellectual ability. - Parents whose children are enrolled at TeSA in Kindergarten-4th grade may nominate their child during the nomination period in April.
 To nominate a child, a parent nomination form and permission to test form must be completed by the posted deadline.
 Failure to submit nomination forms by the posted deadline will result in the child not being nominated for the program. - Staff members at TeSA may nominate a student in April each year. - Any student who enrolls at TeSA during the middle of the school year can be nominated by a parent within two weeks of enrollment. - New students to TeSA will be screened within the first six weeks of enrollment during our fall universal screener.
-If students were identified as academically gifted at a previous school, they will automatically be served through the GAP. - Final determination of a student's need for gifted services is completed by the GAP committee, which consists of the GAP committee chair and at least two teachers trained in the nature and needs of gifted and talented students.
+If official documentation is provided of being identified as academically gifted at a previous school, they will automatically be served through the GAP. - Final determination of a student's need for gifted services is completed by the GAP committee, which consists of the GAP committee chair and at least two teachers who have completed 30 core hours of GT training.
 All committee decisions will be approved by the Campus Principal.